 • Peer Support Groups: Facilitate peer support groups.
 These networks provide emotional support and understanding, reducing feelings of isolation.

-Supporting young carers is a shared responsibility that involves the entire school community, and by following these tips, schools can create an inclusive and supportive environment for these remarkable young individuals.
+Supporting young carers is a shared responsibility that involves the entire school community.
+By following these tips, schools can create an inclusive and supportive environment for these remarkable young individuals.

 What does MYTIME do to support young carers?

 MyTime recognizes the significant emotional toll caregiving responsibilities can have on young carers.
-To address this, our organization provides access to mental health professionals who have a deep understanding of the unique challenges these young individuals face.
+To address this, our organization provides access to mental health professionals who deeply understand these young individuals’ unique challenges.
 Here’s how this support is structured:

-• Professional Guidance: Our mental health professionals offer one-on-one counselling sessions to address the specific emotional and psychological needs of young carers.
+• Professional Guidance: Our mental health professionals offer one-on-one counseling sessions to address young carers’ emotional and psychological needs.
 These sessions provide a safe space to share their feelings, concerns, and fears.

 • Understanding Challenges: These professionals understand the intricacies of balancing caregiving, education, and personal lives.
 They can help young carers develop coping strategies, manage stress, and navigate the emotional hurdles associated with their roles.

-• Building Resilience: Counseling and emotional support help young carers build resilience, equipping them with the emotional tools needed to cope with the unique challenges they face.
+• Building Resilience: Counseling and emotional support help young carers build resilience, equipping them with the emotional tools to cope with their unique challenges.
 As a result, their mental health improves.

 Peer Support Programs